alx-se/Resources/README.md

 This repository contains the slides presentations used in Live Learning sessions by mentor Firdaus

-Resources for C18 see [Slides&LLS-table_of_contents.md](./Slides&LLS-table_of_contents.md) for structural access of the contained resources
+Resources for C18 [here](./C18.md) for structural access of the contained resources

 Resources for Cohort1Blended LLS [here](./C1B.md)